 (Don’t forget to readjust your chainsaw mill angle per the downward log position)

-- Finally, you are done using the chainsaw mill, and it’s time to rest your slabs in any room to get themselves dry.
+- Finally, you are done using the Alaskan chainsaw mill, and it’s time to rest your slabs in any room to get them dry.

 FAQs: Get the Fastest Solution to Your Queries